tomodachi94/obsidian-metadata-handler/README.md

 # Obsidian Metadata Handler

+:warning: **This script is in early alpha!
+Backup and version control your Obsidian files before attempting to run this script.** :warning:

 > A small Python script to update system metadata and then put it into the YAML frontmatter.

 **Note: This is unoffical and is not associated with the developers of Obsidian.**